 Can i hook my back-up camera to my iPad screen? ;)

 That pretty much exhausts all of the best working options out there.
 Now for the fun Part!
 The fabrication end of this job can seem off putting and scary.
 It's not for the faint of heart, you will be cutting and fiberglassing to your cars dash board.
 The KEY to tackling this job is preparation.
 We've done a good portion of the work for you.
 Below is an example of our fabrication kits.
 We make kits for the Side Slider™ and Float Mount™.
-We can also do this for you.
-If you wish to have us fit a kit to your dash click here for instructions on how you can ship us your dash panel.
-You may also want to check car audio shops in your area.
+Click here for a list of shops who install our kits.
+Most listed shops will let you ship them your dash panel, which will then be modified to house the iPad, then shipped back to you.
+You should then have the panel professionally installed by a car audio shop in your area.
+You may also want to ask a custom car audio shop in your area, to see if they do this type of fabrication.

 Installation will require the following materials and tools. (amazon links below)